Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS: Model Equations

+Equation (\ref{eqn:vDysthe}) generalizes the vDysthe equation derived by Carter \& Govan~\cite{Govan} to include surface tension.
+In the derivation, one also finds the following relationship between the evolution of the second and first harmonic bands (presented in dimensional form for ease of experimental comparison)

-See Carter \& Govan \cite{Govan} for the details of the derivation of the vDysthe equation.
-Even though some of the generalized NLS models we consider are dissipative and others are conservative, the relationship between $B_2$ and $B$ in (\ref{eqn:NLSB2}) is the same to first order.
+Note the similarity between this equation and the Stokes result given in equation (\ref{eqn:Stokesb2}).
+Though some of the generalized NLS models we consider are dissipative and others are conservative, the relationship between $B_2$ and $B$ given in equation (\ref{eqn:NLSB2}) is the same to leading order.
 Lake \& Yuen~\cite{LakeYuen} emphasized the importance of this relationship in their study of the Benjamin-Feir instability.
-Note the similarity between the Stokes result given in equation (\ref{eqn:Stokesb2}) and the leading-order NLS result given in equation (\ref{eqn:NLSB2}).
-The indirect comparison of $B_2$ uses measurements and computations of $B$ from the NLS-type models to compute $B_2$ from (\ref{eqn:NLSB2}) which incorporates neighboring sidebands.
+In the indirect comparison of measured and predicted values of $B_2$, we use (i) experimentally measured values of $B$ in (11) and (ii) computations of $B$ in (11) obtained from the NLS-type evolution models.
+These comparisons are based upon information from the narrow-band of frequencies centered at the first harmonic.

 The NLS equation,